carlosjhr64/base_convert/README.md

     n.to_i #=> 15
     n.to_s #=> "F"

-    # One can make of change of digits:
+    # One can make a change of digits:
     n = n.to_digits '0123456789abcdef'
     n.to_s #=> "f"
     n.to_i #=> 15